day 2—arch-itecture at its finest

 “No, we’d like to buy an Annual pass please.”
 Trent handed the man his ID and credit card and moments later we were on our way in.
 This was just the first of many national parks we’d explore in the year ahead.

-As we wound along the park roads, while it was neither of our first times visiting we couldn’t help but be awestruck by the massive red rock formations that towered above us, glowing in the soft winter light.
+As we drove along the park roads, neither of us had visited the park before, but we couldn’t help but be awestruck by the massive red rock formations that towered above us, their glow intensified by the soft winter light.

 “Would you look at this arch-itecture!”
-I chuckled.
+I laughed.

 Eventually, we found solitude at Sand Dunes Arch.
 The short walk through narrow rock walls opened into a hidden space, quiet and still, with soft sand underfoot.
 It felt like stepping into a secret tucked away from the world.
 Nearby, Broken Arch was equally peaceful.
 We lingered, while I tried to capture the moment with my Sony a7rv.
 Photography was my latest hobby, and I spent a long time experimenting with angles and settings, determined to do the beauty of the landscape justice.